karlhorky/github-tricks/readme.md

   <img src="github-actions-pr-commit.webp" alt="" />
   <figcaption>
     <em>
       Screenshot of a GitHub PR showing two commits, the first by Renovate bot upgrading dependencies and the second by the automated script shown above.
-Both commits have green checkmarks next to them, indicating that the workflows have run on them, making the PR auto-merge succeed at the very bottom.
+Both commits have status icons to the right of them (one red X and one green checkmark), indicating that the workflows have run on both of them.
+At the bottom, the PR auto-merge added by the Renovate bot is carried out because the last commit has a green checkmark.
     </em>
   </figcaption>
   <br />